The original and smaller complex of the Vallombrosans, a Benedictine order created by

 motto, which translates as 'For those who don't sleep.'

 Entrance in the centre of the nave.
 Bare and wide and roughly cross-shaped (see right).
 It's atmospheric if not pretty, you'll need a 50¢ coin to light it.

-The entrance doorway (by Lorenzo Ghiberti) is to the left of the side door in the right transept, and is opened on request.
+The entrance doorway (by Lorenzo Ghiberti) is to the left of the side door in the right transept, and is opened on request by the attendant.
 It's a pleasingly tall space, which used also built to designs by Ghiberti, commissioned by